maximus-skyflyer/ai/README.md

-# ai
+# aArtifitial Intelligence
-My Artificial Intelligence
+Just another try to create an artificial intelligence